swarnendubiswas/dotemacs/README.md

 ## Directory structure

+- `modules` - Emacs modules divided across features
 - `extras` - third-party packages (may not be available from the package archives)
 - `snippets` - custom snippets
 - `references` - documentation and help files
 - `dir-locals-examples` - examples to show how to use directory-local variables
 - `projectile-examples` - projectile configuration files

-The following examples of customization options defined in [`init.el`](./init-use-package.el) that you could use to tweak the default setup.
-Please check [`init.el`](./init-use-package.el) for more options.
+The following are examples of a few customization options defined in [`init-config.el`](./modules/init-config.el).
+Please check the file for more customization options.

 - `sb/gui-theme` -- Set the desired GUI theme from a bunch of themes
 - `sb/tui-theme` -- Set the desired TUI theme from a bunch of themes